Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where New Orleans actually eats.

 Modern Creole$$garden-district

-Atchafalaya in New Orleans is the Louisiana Avenue Creole room on the Garden District edge, known for a build-your-own Bloody Mary bar and the duck hash that draws weekend brunch.
+Atchafalaya in New Orleans is the Louisiana Avenue Creole room on the Garden District edge, known for a build-your-own Bloody Mary bar and the duck hash.

 Signature: Duck hash, Build-your-own Bloody Mary